 - Phone consultations with teachers and/or mental health professional(s).

 - 2-hour parent or client (if adult) feedback meeting (conducted by Dr. Bahador and Dr. Daley).

 - Comprehensive written assessment report, with recommendations for treatment and/or academic accommodations, if applicable.

 The clinical interview helps identify concerns and determine goals for the assessment.
 It involves obtaining an extensive developmental, medical, academic, and psycho-social history.
-The number of hours/days required for testing depends on the age of the patient, the presenting concerns, and the specific goals of the assessment (children usually 8 to 9 hours of testing; adolescents and adults usually 10 hours).
-Testing involves question and answer tests, paper and pencil tasks, computerized tests, interactive activities and self-report questionnaires.
-During the parent (or adult client) feedback session, Dr. Bahador explains all of the assessment results (including strengths and challenges and any diagnoses) and provides specific recommendations for interventions and/or academic accommodations (as applicable based on the results).
-She also addresses any questions that parents may have and provides appropriate referrals, as needed.
+The number of hours/days required for testing depends on the age of the patient, the presenting concerns, and the specific goals of the assessment (children usually 8 to 9 hours of testing; adolescents usually 10 to 11 hours of testing, adults usually 12 to 13 hours of testing).
+Testing involves question and answer tests, paper and pencil tasks, computerized tests, interactive activities, self-report questionnaires and clinical interviews.
+Dr. Bahador and Dr. Daley work very well with children and adolescents and make the testing process an interesting and engaging experience for them.
+During the parent (or adult client) feedback session, they explain all of the assessment results (including strengths and challenges and any diagnoses) and provide specific recommendations for interventions and/or academic accommodations (as applicable based on the results).
+They also address any questions that parents/individuals may have and provide appropriate referrals, as needed.